chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 OK, so let's take a look at the Dockerfile for this application.

-You can see that it uses the Node official image from a Docker Hub.
+You can see that it uses the Node official image from Docker Hub.

 It installs quite a few dependencies that are needed for the graphics capability, creates a non-root user, copies over the package JSON, and installs some Node modules.